Pranjal60314/taskmanager/README.md

 This isn't just a todo list — it's your **quiet backend companion**, logging your battles while you keep moving forward.

+License
+While this repository is open to view, it is not open-source licensed.
+If you'd like to use or build upon it, please reach out — I’d love to hear how you're using it!